 Physical therapy and exercise

 A physical therapist can apply a variety of treatments, such as heat, ultrasound, electrical stimulation and muscle-release techniques, to your back muscles and soft tissues to reduce pain.

-As spine improves, the therapist can teach you exercises to increase your flexibility, strengthen your back and abdominal muscles, and improve your posture.
-Regular use of these techniques can help keep pain from returning.
+As spine improves, our therapist can teach you exercises to increase your flexibility, strengthen your back and abdominal muscles, and improve your posture.

 If you have unrelenting pain associated with radiating leg pain or progressive muscle weakness caused by nerve compression, you might benefit from surgery.
 Otherwise, surgery usually is reserved for pain related to structural problems, such as narrowing of the spine (spinal stenosis) or a herniated disk, that hasn’t responded to other therapy.

 Things to take note if you have slipped disc

 - Good posture during sitting, standing, moving, and sleeping

 - Appropriate exercise program to strengthen weak abdominal muscles and prevent re-injury